ITP Continues Crackdown Against Amateur Drivers - UrduPoint

 He asked all the in-charges to deal with the traffic violators politely.

-He asked the In-charge ITP education Team to create awareness among the road-users about road safety and traffic laws so that the road-users avoid accidents.
+He also asked the In-charge ITP education Team to create awareness among the road-users about road safety and traffic laws to reduce road accidents.

-The SSP traffic appealed the citizens not to let anyone come on road without having driving license.
+The SSP traffic appealed the parents not to allow children to drive vehicles untilthey get driving license.